timcashion/timcashion.github.io/cv.md

 ### SKILLS AND LANGUAGES
 * Python, SQL, R
-* Data visualization including plotly, ggplot2/plotnine, matplotlib
+* Data visualization: plotly, ggplot2/plotnine, matplotlib
+* Scikit-learn, pandas, Flask, tidyverse
+* Dashboards: RShiny, dash, streamlit
+* DevOps: AWS, GCP, Docker

 ### EDUCATION
 **Doctor of Philosophy in Resource, Environment and Sustainability**
-September 2017 - Present
+September 2017 - April 2020
 University of British Columbia; Vancouver, BC
 *	My thesis research focuses on impacts of fishing gear on ecosystems and economic trade-offs associated with fisheries and their resource use